 The information below outlines the minimum mandatory requirements required to tender with Defence, in accordance with CFI procurement and contracting processes.

 If you are new to doing business with Defence, visit the Becoming Defence Ready webpage for resources to help build your understanding of Defence business, learn how to access Defence supply chains and find industry specific information and support programs.

-The CPRs represent the Government Policy Framework that Commonwealth Agencies must follow when procuring goods and services.
+The Commonwealth Procurement Rules (CPRs) represent the Government Policy Framework that Commonwealth agencies must follow when procuring goods and services.

-Achieving value for money is the central theme of the CPRs.
-To ensure value for money through a procurement, a range of financial and non-financial benefits associated are considered; this may include factors such as fitness for purpose, performance history and experience of potential suppliers, environmental sustainability, and whole-of-life-costs, and price.
+Achieving value for money is the central theme of the CPRs, and to ensure value for money through a procurement, a range of financial and non-financial benefits are considered.
+This may include factors such as fitness for purpose, performance history, price, environmental sustainability, and the experience of potential suppliers.

 A range of Government policies apply to projects delivered by the Commonwealth through CFI, including the Australian Building Code 2016 and Work Health and Safety Accreditation Scheme:

 The Code contains a range of requirements for businesses that have tendered for work to which the Code applies.
 The most significant of these are that the tenderer must:

 The Australian Government is committed to improving work health and safety outcomes in the building and construction industry.
-It achieves this via the Australian Government Building and Construction Work Health and Safety Accreditation Scheme which applies when the building work under the contract has a value in excess of $4 million (GST inclusive).
-To be assessed for accreditation, the Tenderer needs to submit an application addressing specific work health and safety criteria to the Office of the Federal Safety Commissioner.
+It achieves this via the Australian Government Building and Construction Work Health and Safety Accreditation Scheme.
+This scheme applies when the building work under the contract has a value in excess of A$4 million.
+To be assessed for accreditation, a tenderer needs to submit an application addressing specific work health and safety criteria to the Office of the Federal Safety Commissioner.

-A number of key policies, procedures, templates and business support tools relevant to development and delivery of projects is contained within DEQMS.
-The following links provide further information for prime contractors and subcontractors.
+A number of key policies, procedures, templates and business support tools are contained within DEQMS.